Skip to main content

 Northwestern's Alumni VentureCat Startup Competition

-Alumni VentureCat, Northwestern's alumni startup competition, aims to feature and support innovative early-stage businesses founded by Northwestern University alumni by providing access and exposure to critical connections and resources.
+Alumni VentureCat aims to feature and support innovative early-stage businesses founded by Northwestern University alumni by providing access and exposure to critical connections and resources.

-Finalists will pitch to a world-class panel of judges, as well as a curated audience of Bay Area investors, entrepreneurs, and Northwestern alumni.
-The Public Showcase will also be livestreamed as an added opportunity for finalists to expand reach and awareness of their businesses to a global virtual audience.
+During the Finals Public Showcase, finalists will pitch to a world-class panel of judges, a curated audience of Bay Area investors, entrepreneurs, and Northwestern alumni, as well as a virtual livestream audience.

-Selected finalists who live outside of the Bay Area will be provided transportation and hotel accommodations for the event as participation in-person is required.
+Selected finalists who live outside of the Bay Area will receive stipend support to cover transportation and hotel accommodations required to participate in-person.

-SUBSCRIBE HERE to receive Alumni VentureCat 2024 news and announcements.
+To receive Alumni VentureCat news and announcements, subscribe here

 show/hide all